 Confusingly, if a single vehicle ID with list price under £37,000 is eligible for the -£3,750 grant, all other vehicles in the same "interpolation family" (effectively with the same battery) will be eligible for the grant, regardless of list price.
-It will be several weeks until OZEV starts publishing the details of which vehicles are able to claim the grant and this has already resulted in some customer orders being cancelled, although DfT has warned that it would be fraud to cancel an existing order with the intention of ordering a vehicle under the grant scheme and have said that they will be checking transactions over the coming months.
+The delay in publishing the details of which vehicles are able to claim the grant has already resulted in some customer orders being cancelled, although DfT has warned that it would be fraud to cancel an existing order with the intention of ordering a vehicle under the grant scheme and have said that they will be checking transactions over the coming months.

 Some manufacturers who know that their vehicles will not be able to access the new grant have taken matters into their own hands.
-To date, Leapmotor, GWM and MG Motor UK have announced their own 'grants' on certain vehicles, available immediately.
-We will be monitoring developments in this area carefully and will analyse each model which is accepted onto the grant scheme to determine whether we think there will be any impact on used values and whether forecast reductions are required.
-From the announcements to date, only Leapmotor C10 has required reforecast, as the application of the discount meant that the new car purchase price dropped below the used retail value (as noted in "Other forecast changes" section above).
+Numerous manufacturers have now announced their own 'grants' on certain vehicles, available immediately.
+We have been monitoring developments in this area carefully and will also continue to analyse each model which is accepted onto the grant scheme to determine whether we think there will be any impact on used values and whether forecast reductions are required.
+From this month's announcements, Hyundai Inster and Skywell BE11 have joined Leapmotor C10 in having been reforecast, as the application of the discount meant that the new car purchase price dropped below the used retail value.

-The grant applies to fleets as well as retail customers and although there will be a short term boost to consumer interest in new (and used) BEVs as eligibility announcements start to come through, the expectation is that the majority of manufacturers will simply reduce existing discounts or deposit contributions and that new car transaction prices are unlikely to change significantly, limiting the scope for increasing BEV penetration in the new car market.
-Used values for many BEV models have fallen so far that even the application of an additional -£3,750 discount from the new car price is unlikely to have any impact on used car prices, but each model will be assessed individually.
+The grant applies to fleets as well as retail customers and although there will be a short term boost to consumer interest in new (and used) BEVs as eligibility announcements continue to flow through, the expectation is that the majority of manufacturers will simply reduce existing discounts or deposit contributions and that in most cases the new car transaction prices are unlikely to change significantly, limiting the scope for increasing BEV penetration in the new car market.
+Used values for many BEV models have fallen so far that even the application of an additional discount of -£3,750 from the new car price is unlikely to have any impact on used car prices, but each model will continue to be assessed individually.

-The ban on sales of new ICE cars and LCVs from 2030
+The ban on sales of new ICE cars and LCVs from 2030.